MagnusThome/RejsaRubberTrac/README.md

 <a href="3Dprint/">**The 3D print enclosures page >>**</a>

-If you design your own case or make an updated variant of any of the 3D print downloads here **please** tell us, pretty sure there will be interest for your version too!
+If you design your own case or make an updated variant of any of the 3D print downloads here **please** tell me!
+Mail me at magnust@gmail.com!
+Pretty sure there will be interest for your version too!

 # Bluetooth device name